CDCgov/dibbs-FHIR-Converter/src/FHIRConverterAPI/README.md

 ### Running from C# Source Code

-For local development, you may prefer to run the service directly from Python.
+For local development, you may prefer to run the service directly from dotnet.
 To do so, follow the steps below.

 1. Ensure that both Git and Dotnet 8 are installed.
 2. Clone the dibbs-ecr-viewer repository with `git clone https://github.com/CDCgov/dibbs-ecr-viewer`.